-On May 19, AFP spoke with Moazzam Begg, a Pakistani citizen who was kidnapped in 2002 by U.S. intelligence, tortured for years and then released after U.S. officials realized he was innocent of any crime.
+On May 19, AMERICAN FREE PRESS spoke with Moazzam Begg, a Pakistani citizen who was kidnapped in 2002 by United States intelligence, tortured for years and then released after U.S. officials realized he was innocent of any crime.

-The story begins on Jan.
-31, 2002, when CIA officials stormed into the Islamabad residence of Begg because, according to them, he was an “enemy combatant” who had trained with al Qaeda.
+The story begins on January 31, 2002, when Central Intelligence Agency (CIA) officials stormed into the Islamabad residence of Begg because, according to them, he was an “enemy combatant” who had trained with al Qaeda.
 At the time, Begg oversaw the formation of an educational program to assist local children in the area.

 Begg related the experience to AFP: “It clearly dawned on me that these men, wearing hoods, were deciding to kidnap me,” he said.
 “I was taken to a vehicle and handcuffed, and from their accents I could tell they were Americans.
 Terrifying is the only way I can describe being shackled with a gun pointed to your head.
 It was an act of terror.”

 AFP questioned Begg as to what he felt their motives were.

 “We know now,” he began, “that bounties were being offered for arrests, especially by the U.S. In my particular case, I don’t think they felt I was a dangerous individual, but they hoped to glean information from me because I traveled to Bosnia and Afghanistan.
 I fit the profile, and they didn’t like my politics.”

 Begg spent the next three years being shuttled between detention centers in Pakistan, Afghanistan’s Bagram Airbase, Kandahar and Cuba’s Guantánamo Prison.

 AFP asked him to convey what he saw in these torturous atmospheres.